junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Pregnant women should not use ibuprofen.

-_Dosage of_ ibuprofen—for pain and fever—200 mg tablets
+_Dosage of_ ibuprofen, for pain and fever, 200 mg tablets

 Give ibuprofen by mouth every 4 to 6 hours.